cymylau/firefox/README.md

 ### Telemetry and Firefox Services

+Policies:
+- DisableTelemetry
+- DisableFirefoxStudies
-Policies: - DisableTelemetry - DisableFirefoxStudies - DisablePocket -
+- DisablePocket
+- DisableFeedbackCommands
+- DisableFormHistory
-DisableFeedbackCommands - DisableFormHistory - DontCheckDefaultBrowser
+- DontCheckDefaultBrowser

-Rationale: Disables non‑essential Mozilla services and background data collection.\
+Rationale: Disables non‑essential Mozilla services and background data collection.
 The goal is to ensure the browser behaves as a tool rather than a telemetry platform.

 ------------------------------------------------------------------------

 ### Bookmarks Toolbar

+Policy:
+- DisplayBookmarksToolbar
-Policy: - DisplayBookmarksToolbar = always
+= always

 Rationale: Provides a consistent baseline UI and allows future managed bookmarks to be visible.